necromuralist/rf_explorer_documentation/_sources/examples/example_1.rst.txt

 7.2 Setup the Loop
 ~~~~~~~~~~~~~~~~~~

 The loop will run continually until we run out of time.
-This sets up the time variables as well as a ``last_index`` variable that will make sure that we only print the value if it has been updated.
+This sets up the time variables as well as a ``last_index`` variable that holds the last retrieved index so we can compare it to the current one to make sure that we only print the value if it has been updated.

 .. code:: ipython